43 Geography Trivia Questions [With Answers]

 Answer: 13, including 11 by land and 2 by territorial waters only (Maldives and Kiribati).

-Why it stumps people: The number is higher than anyone expects.
+Why it trips people: The number runs higher than anyone expects.
 The 11 land crossings are Ecuador, Colombia, Brazil, São Tomé and Príncipe, Gabon, Republic of the Congo, Democratic Republic of the Congo, Uganda, Kenya, Somalia, and Indonesia.
-São Tomé and Príncipe is the one nearly everyone forgets.
+São Tomé and Príncipe is the one that slips everyone’s mind.

 World Records & Extremes Questions (34-43)

 World records and extremes geography trivia on LearnClash covers the highest, deepest, coldest, and most remote places on the planet.
-In LearnClash duels, world records questions have the highest “I knew that was wrong but said it anyway” rate of any geography subcategory.
-These 10 questions target the superlatives that sound too extreme to be real.
+In LearnClash duels, these questions draw the highest “I knew that was wrong but said it anyway” rate of any geography subcategory.
+These 10 chase the superlatives that sound too extreme to be real.
+Several of them are.

 34. What is the most visited country in the world?
 (Easy)